-Before she starts, your doctor will give you medicine to numb pain.
-If she uses regional anesthesia, also called a spinal or an epidural, she will take a needle and inject the drug into your back.
+Before they start, your doctor will give you medicine to numb pain.
+If they use regional anesthesia, also called a spinal or an epidural, they’ll take a needle and inject the drug into your back.
 You may instead get general anesthesia, which puts you to sleep so you don’t feel anything.

-- Transvaginal: This is the most common way to do the procedure.
+Transvaginal: This is the most common way to do the procedure.
 Your doctor will use a tool called a speculum to hold your vagina open in order to reach the cervix.
-She’ll then stitch the cervix closed.
+They’ll then stitch the cervix closed.

 Your doctor may do another ultrasound to check your baby.
 You may have symptoms for a few days after the surgery.
 These could include:

-If you had the surgery because your cervix has already started to open, you might need to stay in the hospital for a while.
+If you had the surgery because you have a history of cerclage or if your cervix has already started to open, you might need to stay in the hospital for a while.
 You may need to visit your doctor every 1 to 2 weeks to check your cervix until your baby comes.
-Ask your doctor how much you can safely move and exercise and when you can have sex.

-If you deliver by C-section and hope to have more children, you may be able to keep the cervical stitches in place.
+If you deliver by cesarean section and hope to have more children, you may be able to keep the cervical stitches in place.
 But that could make it more difficult for you to get pregnant again.
 Talk to your doctor about it.